Legacy Trail (Florida)

 The Legacy Trail is an 18.5 mi multi-use recreational rail trail connecting Sarasota and Venice, Florida.
 It runs along a former portion of the Seminole Gulf Railway corridor (most of which was originally a Seaboard Air Line Railroad corridor).
 The trail runs from the Historic Venice Train Depot to Fruitville Road in Sarasota.
-The original segment of the trail from Venice to Palmer Ranch opened in 2008 and it was extended to central Sarasota in 2022.
+The original segment of the trail from Venice to Palmer Ranch opened in 2008 and it was extended to downtown Sarasota in 2022.

 Route description

 The Legacy Trail begins in Venice at the Historic Venice Train Depot.
-At the depot, which now operates as a bus terminal for SCAT, the trail connects to the Venetian Waterway Park (which runs south along the Intracoastal Waterway to the Gulf of Mexico).
+At the depot, which now operates as a bus terminal for Breeze Transit, the trail connects to the Venetian Waterway Park (which runs south along the Intracoastal Waterway to the Gulf of Mexico).

 From the Venice Depot, the trail runs north along the former rail corridor, crosses over the U.S. 41 Venice Bypass on an overpass, and enters Nokomis.
 North of Nokomis, it crosses Dona Bay and passes through Laurel.
 Another overpass carries the trail over Laurel Road.

 North of Laurel, the trail passes underneath State Road 681 and runs through Oscar Scherer State Park, where it connects to the park's trails.
 It continues north through Osprey and passes Culverhouse Nature Park near Palmer Ranch.

-The trail crosses Clark Road just north of Palmer Ranch continues north through Bee Ridge and Sarasota Springs.
+The trail crosses Clark Road just north of Palmer Ranch and continues north through Bee Ridge and Sarasota Springs.

 The trail crosses Bahia Vista Street and Phillippi Creek before turning west toward downtown Sarasota.
-At Shade Avenue, A short spur continues west to School Avenue while the main trail turns north and passes Payne Park before terminating at Fruitville Road.
+At Shade Avenue, a short spur continues west to School Avenue while the main trail turns north and passes Payne Park before terminating at Fruitville Road.

 Historic elements

 The Legacy Trail references its past as the area's railroad corridor.
 The trail's milepost numbers (numbered 885–902) correspond to the railroad's original mile numbering.
 Original trestle bridge crossings remain at South Creek (near Oscar Scherer State Park), Phillippi Creek, and a creek near Beneva Road.
 Information plaques are placed along the trail detailing the history of the railroad corridor.
-Roadway crossings on the original segment also include decorative railroad crossing signals with crossbucks reading Sarasota Rail Trail.
+Roadway crossings on the original segment include decorative railroad crossing signals with crossbucks reading Sarasota Rail Trail.